yossefEl/clean_functional_ELTE/README.md

 Start = 'z'-'a'
 Start = 'a'+'d'
 Start = toChar '1' does nothing
-Start = toChar 68 //shows the relevant char in the ascii table Start = toUpper 'a' //retuns the upper case of the char Start = toLower 'A' //returns the lower case of the char Start = digitToInt '3' // returns the int value of the char if it is a digit, if the char is a letter it returns the ascii value
+Start = toChar 68 #shows the relevant char in the ascii table Start = toUpper 'a' //retuns the upper case of the char Start = toLower 'A' //returns the lower case of the char Start = digitToInt '3' // returns the int value of the char if it is a digit, if the char is a letter it returns the ascii value